jayasooryantm/stock-prediction-AAPL/README.md

 # stock-prediction-AAPL

-## :warning: Warning!!
-Please do not use this model to perform trading.
-This model is built just for an educational purpose :warning:
+## :warning: Warning!! :warning:
+### Please do not use this model to perform trading.
+This model is built just for an educational purpose.

 ### Table of Contents
 * Overview